What’s Vegetarian at Teriyaki Madness? Your Ultimate Guide (Updated for 2026)

 Vegetarian Bowls at Teriyaki Madness

 The bowl is the heart of the Teriyaki Madness menu.
-Every bowl is sized in three formats — Junior, Regular, and Large — and built to order, which makes them very easy to keep meat-free.
+Every bowl comes in three sizes — Junior, Regular, and Large — and you build it to order, which makes it easy to keep meat-free.
+A Tofu Teriyaki Bowl runs roughly 144 calories for a Junior, 263 for a Regular, and 465 for a Large, so it scales with your appetite.

-• Tofu Teriyaki Bowl: Hand-cut tofu, fried so the outside is crispy while the inside stays soft, served over your choice of base (white rice, brown rice, or noodles), tossed with the original house teriyaki sauce.
+• Tofu Teriyaki Bowl: Hand-cut tofu, fried so the outside turns crispy while the inside stays soft, served over your choice of base (Calrose white rice, brown rice, or noodles) and tossed with the savory original house teriyaki sauce.
 Add stir-fried or steamed veggies on top.

 • Spicy Tofu Teriyaki Bowl: The same crispy tofu finished with the chain’s spicy sauce — sweet, garlicky, with a building chili kick.
 The Spicy Sauce is vegan.

 • Power Bowl: No rice, no noodles — just stir-fried veggies and your protein of choice.
 Pick tofu and you have a low-carb, fully vegan bowl.
-Add extra veggies if you want a heartier portion.
+Add extra veggies for a heartier portion.

 • Build Your Own: Start with any base, swap in tofu for the protein, choose stir-fried or steamed veggies, and finish with any of the vegan sauces below.
-This is the easiest way to keep portions and spice level exactly how you want them.
+This is the easiest way to dial in your portion size and spice level.

 Vegetarian Sides & Appetizers at Teriyaki Madness